 We wanted to put our time and energy into this project because we feel so blessed to be on this labyrinth-

 Please visit the Spirit of the Labyrinth section of our website to read the entire story about the creation of the Growing Tomorrow’s World Labyrinth.

 Alex Champion, world renowned labyrinth maker and earthworks artist, traveled from his home in California to Illinois to assist Marty with creating one of his famous Vesica labyrinth designs.
 The pattern was drawn by Alex on the buff pavers and the blue inlay was hand cut by Marty and his 20-year friend/craftsman Jorge.

-Yorkville Congregational Church (YCC) is a creative and forward thinking church, and they don’t mind getting their hands dirty!
+Yorkville Congregational United Church of Christ (YCC) is a creative and forward thinking church, and they don’t mind getting their hands dirty!
 Just look at what these volunteers, along with a small committee of folks called “Gods Gardeners” can do, with the guidance of Marty and Debi Kermeen.

 First things first – educating the congregation, we gave our slide show and facilitated a labyrinth walk at the site where the labyrinth would be made.
 The space was blessed with song and prayer.
 The seed had been planted.